 Sections on project management, digital assets management, leadership [Select class number and then topic]

-Particularly sections on digitization and digital preservation, digital curation, enterprise content management & digital preservation, tools, services, and methodologies for digital curation [Select class number and then topic]
+Particularly sections on digitization and digital preservation, digital curation, enterprise content management and digital preservation, tools, services, and methodologies for digital curation [Select class number and then topic]

 Particularly sections on cybersecurity, user experience [Select class number and then topic]